How To Know If A Catfish Is Pregnant?

 How To Know If A Catfish Is Pregnant

-When it comes to catfish, there are a few things that you need to know in order to determine whether or not your catfish is pregnant.
+When it comes to catfish, there are a few things that you need to know to determine whether or not your catfish is pregnant.

-For starters, it’s important to note that male and female catfish can be difficult to tell apart.
+For starters, it’s important to note that male and female catfish can be challenging to tell apart.
 However, there are a few key differences that you can look for.

 Check Physical Changes